verbb/formie/docs/guides/templating-theming/add-floating-labels-to-your-form-fields.md

-# Add floating labels to your form fields
+# Add Floating Labels to Your Form Fields

 Floating labels sit inside the input and animate out of the way when the user focuses or enters a value — similar to [Bootstrap's form-floating pattern](https://getbootstrap.com/docs/5.3/forms/floating-labels/).
 This guide adds floating labels as an opt-in label position editors can choose per field, without forking every field template.